Mejituu/spotmicroai-website/docs/index.md

 ## Where to start

-You have all the repositories in GitLab
+You have all the repositories in GitLab:

 * [SpotMicroAI](https://gitlab.com/custom_robots/spotmicroai)

 * [Slack](https://spotmicroai-inviter.herokuapp.com/)

 ## 3d Prints

 * All [3D print models](https://gitlab.com/custom_robots/spotmicroai/3dprint) are available in the repo
   * Because the performance issues with Thingiverse site, we have saved some users parts there (with the source links, honoring the licenses and referencing the users)

 * Original and CLS STLs: [https://www.thingiverse.com/thing:3445283](https://www.thingiverse.com/thing:3445283)

 * Hobbyking MG996R and STEP files: [https://www.thingiverse.com/thing:3761340](https://www.thingiverse.com/thing:3761340)

 # Contributing